 Funding for this study was provided by a grant from the WITH Foundation.
-The mission of WITH bridge between the university and the community, bringing together the resources of both to achieve meaningful change.
+The mission of WITH based interdisciplinary programs.
+These programs serve as a bridge between the university and the community, bringing together the resources of both to achieve meaningful change.
 This report is provided in partial fulfillment of tasks outlined in a cooperative agreement (#2 UA5MC11068-15-00) between AUCD and the Maternal and Child Health Bureau (MCHB).
 The contents of this report do not necessarily reflect the views or policies of MCHB, the Health Resources Services Administration (HRSA), U.S. Department of Health and Human Services, or the U.S. Government.